Skip to main content

 • stability

 The game's stability is heavily criticized, with numerous reports of bugs, glitches, and server issues that significantly detract from the overall experience.
 Players frequently encounter problems such as game crashes, unresponsive mechanics, and matchmaking failures, leading many to describe it as a "buggy mess."
-While some users note that it runs well on specific platforms like the Steam Deck, the overwhelming sentiment is that the game feels unfinished and unpolished, making it difficult to recommend.
+While some users note that it runs well on specific platforms like the Steam Deck, the overwhelming consensus is that the game feels unfinished and unpolished, making it difficult to recommend at its current price point.

 • “At the very least, it isn't buggy.”